ME-Merlin2010/cex.io-seller/README.md

 3. Run the executable and give it your API information, then follow the prompt.

 ```
-java -jar Reinvestor_v1.0.jar username api_key api_secret
+java -jar Seller_v1.0.jar username api_key api_secret
 ```

 ## Available Tabs
 The following are the 'Tabs' available in the GUI, and their settings/definitions.

 ### Settings
-This is the settings tab, you can configure your desired Reinvestment options currently supported buy this program.
+This is the settings tab, you can configure your desired options currently supported by this program.

 ```